EtheaDev/SVGIconImageList/README.md

 Follow the [guide in Wiki section](https://github.com/EtheaDev/SVGIconImageList/wiki) to known how to use those components to modernize your Delphi VCL or FMX Windows applications scalable, colored and beautiful with few lines of code.

 **RELEASE NOTES:**
+25 Aug 2020: version 2.0 (VCL+FMX)
+ - Added factory to choose engine
+ - Added interface to use alternative Third-party SVG engine
+ - Redesigned component editor to support Categories for icons
+ - New support for native VirtualImageList (from D10.3)
+ - StoreAsText icons to dfm by default (and unique mode)
+ - Fixed many issues (from #35 to #72)
+Take care of TSVGIconVirtualImageList.Collection renamed to SVGIconVirtualImageList.ImageCollection.

 17 Aug 2020: version 1.9 (VCL+FMX)
  - FixedColor changed from TSVGColor to TColor